istio/tools/perf/sds-tests/citadel-1/README.md

-- The *setup_test.sh* script will call *collect_stats.sh* to test certificate rotations and mTLS by curl httpbin from sleep (you may also execute *collect_stats.sh* separately after the deployment).
+- The *setup_test.sh* script will call *collect_stats.sh* to test certificate rotations and mTLS by curl httpbin from sleep (you may also execute *collect_stats.sh* separately after the deployment by run `NAMESPACE=test-ns ./collect_stats.sh`).
 The following output will be displayed.
 ```
   Out of 1 curl, 1 succeeded.
   Out of 2 curl, 2 succeeded.